uptane/uptane-standard/uptane-standard.md

 An ECU version report is a metadata structure that MUST contain the following information:

+* A token (nonce) for the time server.
+The primary ECU will eventually send this token to the time server, which will sign the token and send it back.
 * An attribute containing the signature(s) of the payload, each specified by:
   * The public key identifier of the key being used to sign the payload
   * The signing method (e.g. ed25519, rsassa-pss, etc.)